ammo414/PoliticalCoding/README.md

 This is project ingests congressional data from the [Library of Congress's API]([https://api.data.gov/docs/developer-manual/]) and political news from a Google News rss feed and then classifies those data's policy areas with a [pretrained Huggingface model](https://huggingface.co/poltextlab/xlm-roberta-large-english-legislative-cap-v3) using the [Comparative Agendas Project's (cap)](https://www.comparativeagendas.net/us) schema.
 The data is loaded into a (Supabase) PostGreSQL database daily, which is then connected to a [Superset](https://superset.apache.org/) instance for data analysis.

+## Credits
+Inspiration for this project comes from research I assisted in while in undergrad under the supervision of Beth Leech and Greg Lyon:

+* McKay, Amy, Beth L. Leech, Adam Chalmers, Patrick Bernhagen, and Joost Berkhout. nd.
+"What Matters: Public and       Private Agendas in Cross-National Perspective," unpublished manuscript, University of Exeter

 TODO:

 - [ ] enum everywhere